999-juiceWRLD/cp_book_notes/README.md

     - chapter 1: introduction
     - chapter 2: time complexity
-    - chapter 3: to be continued
+    - chapter 3: sorting
+    to be continued